Criminal Defense in Pinellas County

 We created our website to provide general information about particular criminal charges in the Sixth Judicial Circuit in Pinellas County.
 At Sammis Law Firm, our attorneys represent men and women charged with both felony and misdemeanor offenses, including:

-Cases are handled differently at the Pinellas County Criminal Justice Center, particularly for pre-file felony investigations, violation of probation cases, and emergency bond hearings.
+The Pinellas County Criminal Justice Center handles cases differently than in other counties, particularly pre-file felony investigations, violation of probation cases, and emergency bond hearings.

 Contact us to discuss what you might need to do to protect your rights and increase your chances of finding the best resolution to your case.